 Step 4: Set realistic goals.

 Now is the time when you look to the future.
-What do you want your marketing to achieve in 2017?
+What do you want your marketing to achieve in the next year?
 More social engagement, greater revenue, thought leadership?
 Whatever it is, make sure your goals are grounded in reality and have a business impact.
 “Get 500 Followers on Twitter” only works as a goal if your Twitter following is highly engaged and consists of the right audience.

 Step 5: Align customer expectations with your needs.